 We work across a range of policy issues, such as Employability, Parenting, Housing and Advocacy.
 You can find out more about what we do and view our publications on our Policy Issues page.

-The World Congress of the International Association for the Scientific Study of Intellectual and Developmental Disabilities (IASSIDD) is coming to Glasgow this summer from August 6 - 9.
+The World Congress of the International Association for the Scientific Study of Intellectual and Developmental Disabilities (IASSIDD) took place in Glasgow this summer from August 6 - 9.

-You can also watch the promotional video and follow #FUTURE4ALL on social media channels to keep up to date with all the latest.
+You can also watch the promotional video and follow #FUTURE4ALL on social media channels to find out what happened during the Congress.

 Scottish Learning Disability Awards